Last updated: 27 June 2023

-How to Start an App Business in Australia – This guide deals with the legal issues of getting an App developed and setting up a profitable App business.
+How to Start an App Business in Australia – This guide deals with the legal issues of developing an App and setting up a profitable App business.

 Starting an App Business can be exciting – you’re enthusiastic, you’ve got a vision for your App and you want to dive straight in, designing and coding.
-In this flurry of activity, the boring business and legal issues often get overlooked.
+The boring business and legal issues often get overlooked in this flurry of activity.
 But this is actually the best time to consider them and avoid problems like:

 - Not owning your own App source code